 BEFORE YOUR WISDOM TOOTH EXTRACTION:

 When you are referred to us for a wisdom tooth extraction, you can rest assured that you’re in good hands.
 We perform all of our wisdom tooth extractions under general anesthesia to make sure you’re comfortable the entire time.
-All of our doctors are very experienced and are some of the top oral surgeons in the region.

 During your first visit and consultation, your doctor will walk you through the process of removing your wisdom teeth.
 It’s during the consultation that you’ll:

 - Have the opportunity to ask any questions you may have about the surgery.